HootsAndTheSuperstars/HootsAndTheSuperstars.github.io/README.md

 Powers:

+Stomp (Ability): This ability will launch you straight to the floor, making you unable to move sideways but you will be able to break a bomb (if you get to destroy one, you will be stunned and you will be vulnerable to other bombs)

 Shield: Gives you protection against a bomb and bomb stunning when using your ability, it will give you temporal invulnerability if it breaks.

 Secrets:

-For now, there are two secrets, can you find them?
+For now, there are three secrets, can you find them?

 Side notes: